Dear Dan Mullen,

 Well, that may have worked in your first 2.75 seasons, but no longer.
 This “I know everything and you know nothing” ideology you seem to carry yourself with has run its course.
 The team has stopped winning.
 You’ve always thought you could do whatever you want, make whatever decisions floated your boat, and you could just get away with it by out scheming everybody.
 Which may be a winning strategy… until the day you don’t out scheme everybody.

 Now, that water is still at your eyes, and you’re one more misstep away from earning your tenure as Florida’s head coach a nice deep-sea grave.
-You did rid yourself of Grantham, but because you waited so long to do it, this program that you claimed would give relentless effort is now smack-dab in a tailspin.
+You did rid yourself of Grantham, but because you waited so long to do it, this program that you claimed would give relentless effort to compete for championships is now smack-dab in a tailspin.

 You like evaluating things, right Dan?
 Well, evaluate this: your Florida Gators are 2-8 in their last ten games against Power Five opponents.
 And one of those wins was over Vanderbilt, a school that— let’s be real— has no objective business playing football in the FBS at all.
 We got a good look at that when East Tennessee State walloped the Commodores 23-3 in a supposed payday game to start the season.
 And when your Gators aren’t losing to Power Five teams, they’re letting sub-.500 FCS teams walk into the Swamp and break records in bunches- and have to fight tooth and nail just to survive against teams they’re favored to beat by nearly 40 points.